mcaronna1/HHA504_mysql_vm_vs_managed/docs/comparision.md

-Like broken down in which type of project you would be using you want to make sure you chose which one is more effective.
+Broken down in which type of project you would be using you want to make sure you chose which one is more effective.
 Choosing between MySQL on a VM and a Managed MySQL service simply comes down to how much work you want to handle yourself versus letting the cloud take care of it.

 When working a **small student app** a Managed MySQL service is the easiest and most reliable option.
 It automatically handles updates, backups, which removes nearly all the operational work.
 A VM would only add extra maintenance for a very small workload.